vincenzoarico/cheatsheet/README.md

 # Preconfiguration
-   bash or zsh on folder
+   You have to consider the .sh file inside the bash folder if you use bash viceversa if you use zsh.

 # Usage